Sarona, which began as a German Templer Colony in 1871, was recently restored and converted into a shopping and entertainment area.

 You can find about a dozen food places in Sarona.
 Most of them are restaurants and ice cream stores.

-You can find the full list of all restaurants on the official site (under the shops menu).
+You can find the complete list of all restaurants on the official site (in the shops’ menu).

 Five hundred calories later, we can continue to the next section.

-There is a variety of stores, including fashion, hobbies, Jewelry, and Judaica.
+There are various stores, including fashion, hobbies, Jewelry, and Judaica.

 Draydel House store has jewelry, decorations, and luck signs.

 And of course dreidels (dreidels).
 There are many various types.
-They differ by their look (standard looking, carousels, shaped like animals) and what they say.
+They differ by their look (standard, carousels, shaped like animals) and what they say.

 You can find the updated list of stores at the official site.